High Risk →

 lighthouse_audit

-Get Lighthouse score and reports for accessibility, SEO and best practices.
+Get Lighthouse score and reports for accessibility, SEO, best practices, and agentic browsing.
 This excludes performance.
 For performance audits, run performance_start_trace

 AI agents invoke lighthouse_audit to trigger processes or run actions in Chrome Devtools.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.